icshwi/e3-tools/e3TemplateGenerator/README.md

-               -m : a module configuration file, please check ../e3-tools/e3TemplateGenerator/modules_conf -d : a destination, optional, Default $PWD : ../e3-tools/e3TemplateGenerator -u : an existent module path for updating configuration files -r : generate the RELEASE file with your EPICS envs instead of the default ones
+               -m : a module configuration file, please check ../e3-tools/e3TemplateGenerator/modules_conf -d : a destination, optional, Default $PWD : ../e3-tools/e3TemplateGenerator -u : an existent module path for updating configuration files -r : generate the RELEASE file with your EPICS env variables instead of the default values
 ###
 If the -r option is used, the RELEASE file will look like the following: